containerd/overlaybd/README.md

 cmake -D ENABLE_QAT=1 ..
 ```

-For more informations go to `overlaybd/src/overlaybd/zfile/README.md`.
+For more information go to `overlaybd/src/overlaybd/zfile/README.md`.

 Finally, setup a systemd service for overlaybd-tcmu backstore.